jamoellm/Cairn-Routes/README.md

   * Be able to search for a route by name
 * Rate a route
   * Be able to give a thumbs up, thumbs down or maybe rate whether it was harder or easier than the given difficulty
-* Get a random route
-  * Press a button to get sent to a random route page
 * Suggested route
   * Have a button to take you to the next route the community suggests based on location and difficulty of the route you're on currently
 * Full map view